e2eSolutionArchitect/troubleshoot/aws/ec2/Password is not available.md

 ## Solution

 This is happening for Metadata service IMDS v2.
-Select the instance > Actions > Instance settings > Metadata > Enable metadata.
+Select the instance > Actions > Instance settings > Modify Instance metadata options
+- Instance metadata service - Enable
+- IMDSv2 - Required

-Now try decrypting the password.
+Save and try decrypting the password.

 If you are using terraform then update 'metadata_options' as follows.